timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-11.md

 Urmas has been following recent events that might have led to the current crisis.
 He bids the characters to tell him about their own experiences in the Underdark—specifically, their encounters with the demon lords.

-Ulthar offers the characters one of the library's <fetch-data type="item">stonespeaker crystal</fetch-data> if they don't have their own, instructing them on how to attune to it.
+Ulthar offers the characters one of the library's <wc-fetch type="item">stonespeaker crystal</wc-fetch> if they don't have their own, instructing them on how to attune to it.
 He warns the characters to not let themselves become lost in the visions they will experience.

 ## Stonespeaker Crystals